daniel-ilett/blog/_drafts/2019-05-11-tut1-4-smo-edge-detect.md

 \end{bmatrix}
 $$

+In fact, unlike the kernels we used for blurring in the last tutorial, the horizontal and vertical steps can't be combined into one matrix easily - we must complete them independently and use Pythagoras' Theorem on the x-gradient and y-gradient to calculate an overall gradient.
+In theory, you can pick any pair of perpendicular directions such as the diagonals, but it's far more convenient to pick the x- and y-directions.

 Now let's take a look at this in a shader - the template for this can be found in `Shaders/EdgeDetect.shader`.
 I've defined a `sobel()` function which will do the heavy lifting for us - the fragment shader is already complete.
 Running the shader now will give you a very underwhelming black screen, so let's add some calculation to the `sobel()` function.

 We've defined accumulator variables for the horizontal (x) and vertical (y) passes, and for the sake of saving on some typing, `texelSize` is its own variable.
 For each of the kernel values, we will want to multiply them by the corresponding pixel values, similar to the Blur shaders, but since we know the kernel is always 3x3, there's no point writing everything in a complex loop - let's just hard-code the calculations.
 Between the `texelSize` variable definition and the return statement, splice in this code: